warpdotdev/docs/features/themes/custom-themes.md

 You can add custom themes to Warp.

 {% hint style="info" %}
-A more thorough explanation about the theme format, together with examples and a collection of themes can be found in the [Warp themes repository](https://github.com/warpdotdev/themes).
+A more thorough explanation of the theme format, together with examples and a collection of themes can be found in the [Warp themes repository](https://github.com/warpdotdev/themes).
 {% endhint %}

 ## Warp's Custom Theme Repository